Apparlim/AzureSentinel-Honeypot/README.md

 <H4> Install Honeypot Software:</H4>

 • After accessing the VM via SSH, update the package list: sudo apt-get update
                                                                                                                                                                             • Install any required dependencies for the honeypot software.
                                                                                                                                                                             • Clone the AzureSentinel-Honeypot repository or download the latest release to your VM.
-• Navigate to the downloaded or cloned directory: cd AzureSentinel-Honeypot
+• Navigate to the downloaded or cloned directory: cd AzureSentinel-Honeypot.
 • Follow theSpecific instructions to complete the installation of the honeypot.

 <h2> Step 3: Verify Installation</h2>

 <h4> Start the Honeypot Service: </h4>

 • From within the project directory, start the honeypot service.
 This could be through a script or command specific to the honeypot you are using.
 • Ensure that the service is running correctly and listening on the specified ports.

 <h4> Test the Honeypot:</h4>